You've been to the Vatican...Now, do you want to see some really special churches in Rome, hidden little secrets, hiding in plain sight?

 The apse is made entirely of tiny glass mosaics, byzantine style.
 The floor has a cosmatesque design, making it look like a rich tapestry.

-Besides just admiring the beauty of this basilica, there is also a special treat: the San Zeno Chapel, made entirely of Byzantine mosaics.
+There is also a special treat: the San Zeno Chapel, made entirely of Byzantine mosaics.
 It's worth going into this church just to go into this chapel (and pay the 1€ to light it up.)
-And finally, if it's real, there is the piece of pillar that Jesus was tied to when he was beaten before being crucified.
+And finally, there is (supposedly) the piece of pillar that Jesus was tied to when he was beaten before being crucified.

 Just off via Merulana near Santa Maria Maggiore.
 You can walk there from Termini train station and metro stop.
 Via di Santa Prassede, 9.
 7 am – 12:30 pm, 4 – 6:30 pm.